raspberrypilearning/creating-resources/markdown-guide.md

 Note the use of colons to align columns.

-Use of pipes at the edges, and alignment of columns is not necessary for the output but aids readability in the markdown:
+Use of pipes at the edges and alignment of columns is not necessary for the output, but it aids readability in the Markdown:

 ```
 A | B | C